openedx/edx-documentation/en_us/video/source/video_prereqs.rst

    YouTube account<Establish Access to YouTube Account>`.

 Course team members who complete the activation process are channel managers.
-When they log in to the YouTube CMS at https://cms.youtube.com/ with the privileged email address, they can access the course video files hosted by YouTube.
+When the email address with channel manager access is used to log in to the YouTube CMS at https://cms.youtube.com, course video files hosted by YouTube can be accessed and renamed.